 Under New York City's Facade Inspection Safety Program (formerly called Local Law 11/98), all buildings taller than six stories must be inspected by a Professional Engineer or Registered Architect every five years, and owners must file a facade condition report with the Department of Buildings.
 RAND’s in-house engineers and architects have issued more than 4,000 Local Law 10/80, 11/98, and FISP reports, and we have administered hundreds of follow-up repair programs.
 With our comprehensive knowledge of the laws' many details, we help building owners comply with the often complicated inspection, filing, and repair process to achieve a safe status for their properties.

-RAND has a team of certified Professional Rope Access Technicians who conduct facade inspections by rappelling down the sides of buildings.
-Rope access can be a more cost-effective and less intrusive way to evaluate facades compared to using a motorized scaffold.
+RAND has a team of certified Professional Rope Access Technicians who conduct hands-on facade inspections more efficiently and less expensively than traditional scaffold-drop inspections from a motorized rig.
 The advantages of rope access are faster mobilization, less disruption to tenants and residents, and cost savings for building owners.

 RAND’s rope access team conducts FISP (Local Law 11/98) inspections, leakage investigations, emergency evaluations, curtain wall analysis, facade repair quantifications and evaluation, and more.